 Ventilation and Respiratory

-Ventilation and airway management is required to support some individuals who have difficulties with their breathing due to a complex health condition.
+Ventilation and airway management is required to support individuals who have difficulties with their breathing due to a complex health condition.

 This is a clinical process involving helping an individual with their breathing, through tracheostomy care, mechanical ventilation, non-invasive ventilation and potential suctioning to clear the airways.